Parent Code of Conduct

 We expect parents/guardians and visitors to have a fundamental understanding and commitment to the following general propositions:

 - Teachers, administrators and parents/guardians want all children to learn in a safe environment

-- Teachers, administrators and parents/guardians must work together for the benefit of
+- Teachers, administrators and parents/guardians must work together for the benefit of all students

-- All parents/guardians and visitors, as well as all members of the school community, deserve to be treated with
+- All parents/guardians and visitors, as well as all members of the school community, deserve to be treated with respect

 - The school should be provided an opportunity to resolve issues of concern before public criticism.